-Graffiti is adding (2) Graffiti Technicians to work on difficult to reach locations such as over passes and other tall structures.
-A Bucket Truck is being purchased to access the hard to reach locations so the new positions will not be filled until the new truck arrives late in FY 2023.
-No cost has been budgeted for the positions.
+Two (2) Graffiti Abatement Technicians are being added to focus on difficult to reach locations such as over passes and other tall structures.
+A special Bucket Truck is being ordered to access the hard to reach locations therefore the new positions will not be filled or funded until the new truck arrives late in FY 2023.